 - If both the student and parent(s) filed taxes, the linking process (above) will need to be done for both the student and the parent(s).

 - Lastly you must resubmit the FAFSA.
 (We will be notified electronically.)

 You will NOT be able to use IRS Data Retrieval Tool if:

-Applicants who are have not and are not required to file a 2014 Federal Tax Return.
+- Applicants who have not and are not required to file a 2015 Federal Tax Return.

 For applicants who cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
 See Option 2 below.

 **Tax information electronically filed within the previous 3 weeks or submitted by mail within the previous 8 weeks may not yet be available.